JuliaStats/MixedModels.jl/docs/src/GaussHermite.md

-the minima themselves, evaluated as `devc0` above and a horizontal scale, which is the inverse of diagonal of the Cholesky factor.
+the minima themselves, evaluated as `devc0` above, and a horizontal scale, which is the inverse of diagonal of the Cholesky factor.
 As shown below, this is an estimate of the conditional standard deviations of the components of $\mathcal{U}$.
 ````julia
 julia> const s = inv.(m1.LMM.L.data[Block(1,1)].diag);